top of page

 The NSA has supported the Chrysler Museum of Art by:

-• gifting the museum 45 works of art to-date
+• Gifting the museum 45 works of art to-date

-• donating funds for sound systems for Huber Court and the Kaufman Theater
+• Donating funds for sound systems for Huber Court and the Kaufman Theater

-• donating funds for the renovation of the museum’s conservation library
+• Donating funds for the renovation of the museum’s conservation library

-• providing funds for Norfolk public school visits
+• Providing funds for Norfolk public school visits

-• providing funds for a digital asset management system
+• Providing funds for a digital asset management system

-• contributing to the publication of a major glass catalog and another catalog to accompany the groundbreaking exhibit on Thomas Jefferson
+• Contributing to the publication of a major glass catalog and another catalog to accompany the groundbreaking exhibit on Thomas Jefferson

-• in celebration of the fiftieth anniversary of Walter Chrysler, Jr’s gift of his outstanding art collection to the city of Norfolk, the NSA established a conservation Endowment Fund that will go towards conservation of works donated by Mr. Chrysler.
+• In celebration of the fiftieth anniversary of Walter Chrysler, Jr’s gift of his outstanding art collection to the city of Norfolk, the NSA established a Conservation Endowment Fund that will go towards conservation of works donated by Mr. Chrysler.

 *For more information about the fund, please click here.